CTSRD-CHERI/SIMTight/doc/NoCL.md

 SIMTight's scalar core and SIMT core communicate via a management stream in each direction.
-In the Scalar -> SIMT direction, the following commands are used:
+In the Scalar -> SIMT direction, the following commands are available:

-  * `SetWarpsPerBlockCmd`: The SIMT core has no real undestanding of CUDA/NoCL thread blocks.
-However, the hardware barrier synchronisation mechanism does need to know which warps belong to which block so that it can correctly synchronise only threads belonging to the same block.
-Synchronising between blocks would be inefficient and would not meet the CUDA semantics of `__syncthreads()`.
+  * `SetWarpsPerBlockCmd`: The SIMT core has very little understanding of CUDA/NoCL thread blocks, but the hardware barrier synchronisation mechanism needs to know which warps belong to which block so that it can correctly synchronise only threads belonging to the same block.
+Synchronising between blocks would not meet the semantics of CUDA's `__syncthreads()`.
     So this command tells the SIMT core the number of warps per block; it must be a power of two, and the SIMT core will assume that warp ids are allocated to blocks contiguously.

-  * `SetKernelAddrCmd`: This command writes a pointer (or capability) to the kernel invocation into a special register on the SIMT core.
+  * `SetKernelAddrCmd` writes a pointer (or capability) to the kernel invocation into a special register on the SIMT core.

-  * `StartKernelCmd`: This command causes the SIMT core to start executing code at a given PC.
+  * `StartKernelCmd` causes the SIMT core to start executing code at a given PC.

-  * `GetStatCmd`: This command requests the value of one of the SIMT core's performance counters.
+  * `GetStatCmd` requests the value of one of the
+    SIMT core's performance counters.

 In the SIMT -> Scalar direction, the following command responses are
-provided:
+possible:

-  * _KernelResp_: After a `StartKernelCmd` command, and after the kernel completes execution on the SIMT core, a _KernelResp_ will be sent to scalar core, which includes a success code.
+  * After a `StartKernelCmd`, and after the kernel completes execution on the SIMT core, an exit code will be returned to the scalar core.

-  * `StatResp`: After a `GetStatCmd` command, the SIMT core will sent a response containing the value of the performance counter requestsed.
+  * After a `GetStatCmd` command, the SIMT core will sent a response containing the value of the performance counter requested.

 For a full set of commands, responses, and performance counters, see the [SIMT management